cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 3 Elements or more, it is possible to create subsets with more than 1 element.

 Satellites are omitted in the diagram for simplicity.
-There can be satellites on every hub and the effective satellites can be replaced by normal satellites, for adding more content to the pure relation information.
+There can be satellites on every hub and the effectivity satellites can be replaced by normal satellites, for adding more content to the pure relation information.

 ### Multiple hub keys in link to the same hub (R)